 - Acute motor axonal neuropathy (AMAN): associated with the antibodies GM1, GM1b, GD1a and GalNac-GD1a.

 - Acute sensory neuronopathy: associated with GD1b antibodies.

 About 95% of cases of Guillain-Barré syndrome are AIDP.

-- History of gastrointestinal or respiratory infection from 1-3 weeks prior to the onset of weakness.
+- History of acute viral or bacterial infectious illness from 1-3 weeks prior to the onset of weakness.

 - Malignancies - eg, lymphomas, especially Hodgkin's disease.

 - Pregnancy: incidence decreases during pregnancy but increases in the months after delivery.

 - Other: surgery, trauma, or bone marrow transplantation.

 - In up to 76% of cases, onset occurs approximately three weeks after an infectious illness.